timsliu/platypus/README.md

 ## [Installation](#installation)

-The installation instructions require the user to have some familiarity with using the terminal.To install Platypus, first clone the repository using the
+The installation instructions require the user to have some familiarity with using the terminal.
+To install Platypus, first clone the repository using the
 terminal:

 ```